octopusthink/nautilus/src/components/Paragraph/README.md

 ## Appearance

 - Line lengths should be between 55-70 characters.
 - Text colour should contrast with the background.
+(See accessibility section below.)
 - Use the large and small variants sparingly when hierarchy is required.
 Most `<Paragraph>`s should use the default size.